NCL-PYRAMID/PYRAMID-HiPIMS/data/inputs/README.md

 ```
 directory.
 Note the root filesystem slash.
 The `/data` directory in the Docker container should be mapped to the `$HIPIMS_ROOT/data` directory.
 The test data should *not* be copied to this directory in the Docker container.

-## Running the application on HiPIMS
+## Running the application on DAFNI
 As above, the application will read from the
 ```
 /data/inputs